What is “work-study”?

 - A voided check to set-up direct deposit (direct deposit is mandatory)

-Please note that a student may not begin working prior to completing their new hire paperwork.
+Please note you may not begin working prior to completing your new hire paperwork.

 Can I begin my job right away?